samepage-network/obsidian-samepage/docs/index.md

 ## Installing the Live Version

-The Live version of the SamePage extension is available in th Obsidian Community Plugins Store!
+The Live version of the SamePage extension is available in the Obsidian Community Plugins Store!

 First, open your Obsidian Settings by clicking on the settings gear on the bottom left: